kpp19920121/doc/需求定义和分析/SeqDiagram/SeqDiagram.md

-participant ":ConcertVSSCreatePage" as createboundary participant ":ConcertVSSCreateControl" as createcontrol participant ":LocalSoundSpaceLibrary" as library participant ":SensorControl" as sensorcontrol participant ":Sensor" as sensor collections "soundSpaces:VirtualSoundSpace" as vsses participant "newSoundSpace:ConcertModeVirtualSoundSpace" as newspace
+participant ":ConcertVSSCreatePage" as createboundary participant ":ConcertVSSCreateControl" as createcontrol participant ":LocalSoundSpaceLibrary" as library collections "soundSpaces:VirtualSoundSpace" as vsses participant "newSoundSpace:ConcertModeVirtualSoundSpace" as newspace